keirthana/anbox-cloud-docs/reference/hooks.md

 | restore (deprecated) | DEPRECATED: Use `pre-start` instead.
 Executed before Android starts.                                                 |
 | backup (deprecated)  | DEPRECATED: Use `post-stop` instead.
 Executed after Android shuts down.                                              |

 A failed hook will cause the instance to stop immediately and end up in an error state.
-In such cases, [view the instance logs](https://discourse.ubuntu.com/t/24329) to further investigate the causes of failure.
+In such cases, see {ref}`howto-view-instance-logs` to further investigate the causes of failure.

 The following figure shows when the different hooks are executed in the life cycle of a base or a regular instance.

 ![Hooks execution in the life cycle of an instance |471x601](https://assets.ubuntu.com/v1/8441e690-addons-reference-hook-order.png)

+(sec-env-variables)=
 ## Environment variables

 When hooks are invoked, several environment variables are set to provide context to the addon.